WatchWordDev/command-line-presentation/script/script.md

     guniq | \
     gsed 's/\/.git//g' | \
     gsed '/$/{N;s/\nunmerged/ unmerged/;P;D}' | \
-    gawk '{ printf "%-10s %s\n", ($2 == "")? "merged" : $2, $1; }'
+    gawk '{ printf "%-10s %s\n", ($2 == "")? "clean" : $2, $1; }'
 ```

-> It'd be really nice if I could add color to this, too.
-I mention that
+It'd be really nice if I could add color to this, too.
+I
-> because I can.
-To make color in a shell, you have to use escape codes.
+mention that because I can.
+To make color in a shell, you
-> It's ugly, but not difficult to understand.
-I'm going to mark each of
+have to use escape codes.
+It's ugly, but not difficult to
+understand.
+I'm going to mark each of the unmerged colors as
-> the unmerged colors as red, and I'll use `sed` to do this.
+red, and I'll use `sed` to do this.

 ```
 clear